rundeck/rundeck/docs/en/manual/01-introduction.md

 Two installation methods are supported:

-* RPM: The RPM is intended for managed installation and provides robust tools that integrate with your environment, man pages, shell tool set in your path, init.d startup and shutdown
+* System package: RPM and Debian packaging is intended for managed installation and provides robust tools that integrate with your environment, man pages, shell tool set in your path, init.d startup and shutdown.

 * Launcher: The launcher is intended for quick setup, to get you running right away.
 Perfect for bootstrapping a project or trying a new feature.

+Rundeck can also install as a WAR file into an external container like Tomcat.

 ## Feedback